-(c) a document giving a program permission to transport the child in a medical emergency and an authorization for medical treatment signed by a parent or guardian;
+a document giving a program permission to transport the child in a medical emergency and an (c) authorization for medical treatment signed by a parent or guardian;

-if applicable, legal documentation regarding the child, including but not limited (d) to: restraining orders, guardianship, powers of attorney, court orders, and custody by children's protective services.
-PERSONNEL RECORDS: E.
+if applicable, legal documentation regarding the child, including but not limited to: restraining (d)orders, guardianship, powers of attorney, court orders, and custody by children's protective services.
+E.